scorpion-framework/scorpion/README.md

 To create a new Scorpion project you'll need a [D compiler](https://dlang.org/download.html) and [DUB](https://code.dlang.org/download) installed on your machine.

-To get started simply add `scoprion` as a dependency to your `dub.sdl` or `dub.json` and create controller.
+After creating a new project add `scorpion` as a dependency to your `dub.sdl` or `dub.json` and create a controller.

 `dub.sdl`
 ```sdl